 The campiest of holidays, Halloween slashes straight into the holiday season.
+It’s a great time to experiment with your Halloween graphics.
 These dark days are the first opportunity to lure customers into your store to preview Christmas shopping.
 You will get the most out of this seasonal sale if you really deliver on the spooky season.

 Setting up a Spooktacular Savings event allows you to get hands-on with your crafty side.
 Ideally, your displays will serve as pin-spiration for shop-goers.
 You may even find a way to make an event out of it by temporarily hosting a creative class after hours.

 As the temperatures turn, people will be looking for indoor social opportunities.
 So, give them a reason to linger in your space (and impulse shop).

 - Eat me.
 Drink me.
 Make me.
 Try to turn your windows into a call-to-action.
 If you make some cute, custom pumpkins, add a sign telling them to come inside for a tutorial.
 You can offer a simple step-by-step handout or an interactive hands-on session.